Aarondon1993/Irisproject/README.md

 ## NumPy, Pandas , Matplotlib and Seaborn.
 NumPy is a 'fundamental package' for analysing scientifc data using python and is the foundation on which many other python libraries have been built.
 An examples of these libraries used in this project are Pandas, Matplotlib and seaborn.
 Pandas is a library used to create dataframes that can be manipulated and visualised for data analyses.

+## Observations from the ‘Measurement of petal length among species’
+It can be seen from the histogram titled ‘Measurement of petal length among species’ that the species of Iris that had the greatest petal length was the virginica species.
+The setosa showed to have the minimum petal length with the versicolor falling between the two.
+From the histogram it can be seen that the difference in petal length is well distributed between the three species.
+This means that petal length is a characteristic that could be used to differentiate between species.
+There is only very slight overlap seen between the species virginica and versicolor with a small number of samples.